ethereum/devp2p/caps/eth.md

 ### Block Propagation

 Newly-mined blocks must be relayed to all nodes.
-This happens through block announcements.

-Blocks are announced to all connected peers as soon as basic validity of the block has been established (e.g. after the proof-of-work check).
-Propagation uses the [NewBlock] and [NewBlockHashes] messages.
-The [NewBlock] message includes the full block and is sent to a small fraction of connected peers (usually the square root of the total number of peers).
+This happens through block propagation, which is a two step process.
+When a [NewBlock] announcement message is received from a peer, the client first verifies the basic validity of the block and checks that the proof-of-work value is valid.
+It then sends the block to a small fraction of connected peers (usually the square root of the total number of peers) using the [NewBlock] message.

-All other peers are sent a [NewBlockHashes] message containing just the hash of the new block.
-Those peers may request the full block later if they fail to receive it from anyone else after an implementation-defined timeout.
+After the proof-of-work check, the client imports the block into its local chain by executing all transactions contained in the block, computing the block's 'post state'.
+The block's state root hash must match the computed post state root.
+Once the block is fully processed the client sends a [NewBlockHashes] message about the block to all peers which it didn't notify earlier.
+Those peers may request the full block later if they fail to receive it via [NewBlock] from anyone else.

+A node should never send a block announcement back to a peer which previously announced the same block.
+This is usually achieved by remembering a large set of block hashes recently relayed to or from each peer.

+The reception of a block announcment may also trigger chain synchronization if the block is not the immediate successor of the client's current latest block.

 ### Transaction Exchange